saucelabs/sauce-docs/docs/mobile-apps/features/virtual-usb.md

   :::note
   **Timeouts:**
   A vUSB session officially doesn't have a timeout.
 The only timeout that can be triggered is the timeout of a **manual/live** session that has been opened from method 1 or 2.
-The reason for this is that a manual/live testing timeout triggers a disconnection of the device and thus closing the already running vUSB session.
+The reason for this is that a manual/live testing timeout triggers a disconnection of the device and closes the already running vUSB session.

   :::